-Trekking in Nepal during spring
+Trekking in Nepal during the spring.

-As always – it pays to invest in right gear such as a suitable down jacket, sleeping bag, a few layers of fleece, right thermal underwear, thick hiking socks, gloves, trekking pants, warm hats, just to name a few essential gears.
+As always – it pays to invest in the right gear such as a suitable down jacket, sleeping bag, a few layers of fleece, the right thermal underwear, thick hiking socks, gloves, trekking pants, warm hats, to name a few essential gears.
 It is always better to have more than less.
-If you are going on a longer trek, invest in Merino wools products such as their base layers, socks, underwear, etc. Merino wool products are supposed to be odorless for up to two weeks of wear.
+If you are going on a longer trek, invest in Merino wools products such as their base layers, socks, underwear, etc. Merino wool products are supposed to be odourless for up to two weeks of wear.

 It is always better to dress up in layers that you can ‘peel’ one at a time when you start to warm/heat up as you begin trekking.

 Benefits of Trekking in Nepal Himalaya during the Spring.

 It is the spring season, and flowers are in bloom in the middle hills of Nepal.
 Rhododendron forests can be very colourful with white, pink, and crimson red (Nepal’s national flower) flowers in bloom along with Magnolias, wild orchids, to name a few flowers.
 The clouds begin to form in the latter part of the day, and it could start raining at the lower altitude and snow in the higher elevations during the late afternoon or evening.
 The rain/snow is a good thing as it can clear the clouds for magnificent mountain views the next morning.

 1) The spring rain, hail, or snow can drop the Rhododendron petals and make the forest floors bright and colourful.
 It can also clear the clouds for unobstructed views the following morning.

 2) All the lodges and restaurants will be open during the spring season.

 3) You will be warm while hiking in the sunny weather – perhaps even sweat on the uphill climbs.